marcosgr95/AppLectorRSS/README.md

 Other than that, a singleton pattern is used to manage the Core Data stack, since we want to make sure only one such object is used throughout the app.

+## Features

+- List of feed's entries.
+- Detail of each entry.
+- Open-in-browser functionality.
+- Filtering by entry's title.
+- Offline behavior.
+- Pull-to-refresh gesture to refresh the data without killing the app.

 ## Appearance

 ### iPhone